 - Linguistic- developing pupils' communication skills and increasing their command of language through listening, speaking, reading and writing; including lessons in written and spoken English.
-A modern foreign language is also taught as part of the curriculum. - Mathematical developing pupils' skills to make calculations, to understand and appreciate relationships and patterns in number and space and to develop their capacity to think logically and express themselves clearly.
-Their knowledge and understanding of mathematics should be developed in a variety of ways, including practical activity, exploration and discussion. - Scientific increasing pupils' knowledge and understanding of nature, materials and forces and with developing the skills associated with science as a process of enquiry: for example, observing, forming hypotheses, conducting experiments and recording their findings - Technological- including the use of coding; information and communication technology (ICT); developing, planning and communicating ideas; working with tools and equipment, materials and components to produce good quality products; and evaluating processes and products. - Human and social- concerned with people and their environment, and how human action, now and in the past, has influenced events and conditions, the subjects of history and geography make a strong contribution to this area - Physical- aims to develop the pupils' physical control and co-ordination as well as their tactical skills and imaginative responses and to help them to evaluate and improve their performance.
-Pupils should also acquire knowledge and understanding of the basic principles of fitness and health. - Aesthetic and creative- concerned with the processes of making, composing and inventing.
-There are aesthetic and creative aspects of all subjects, but some make a particularly strong contribution, including art, music, dance, drama and the study of literature, because they call for personal, imaginative, and often practical, responses. - Religious Education- providing human and social education and promoting spiritual, moral, social and cultural development.
-Programmes are developed to support tolerance and understanding and afforded to those with different religious beliefs and those without religious beliefs. - Society and Citizenship- concerned with preparation for pupils to take their place in society and to become good citizens who respect British values, the rule of law, democracy, tolerance and respect.
+A modern foreign language is also taught as part of the curriculum.
+This relates to A1, A2, A3, A6, A8 from the ISI Inspection Framework. - Mathematical developing pupils' skills to make calculations, to understand and appreciate relationships and patterns in number and space and to develop their capacity to think logically and express themselves clearly.
+Their knowledge and understanding of mathematics should be developed in a variety of ways, including practical activity, exploration and discussion.
+This relates to A1, A2, A4, A6, A8 from the ISI Inspection Framework. - Scientific increasing pupils' knowledge and understanding of nature, materials and forces and with developing the skills associated with science as a process of enquiry: for example, observing, forming hypotheses, conducting experiments and recording their findings.
+This relates to A1, A2, A3, A5, A6, A8 from the ISI Inspection Framework. - Technological- including the use of coding; information and communication technology (ICT); developing, planning and communicating ideas; working with tools and equipment, materials and components to produce good quality products; and evaluating processes and products.
+This relates to A1, A2, A5, A6, A8 from the ISI Inspection Framework. - Human and social- concerned with people and their environment, and how human action, now and in the past, has influenced events and conditions, the subjects of history and geography make a strong contribution to this area.
+This relates to A1, A2, A3, A6, A8 from the ISI Inspection Framework. - Physical- aims to develop the pupils' physical control and co-ordination as well as their tactical skills and imaginative responses and to help them to evaluate and improve their performance.
+Pupils should also acquire knowledge and understanding of the basic principles of fitness and health.
+This relates to A2, A6, A7, A8 from the ISI Inspection Framework, as well as P3 within the Personal Development Framework. - Aesthetic and creative- concerned with the processes of making, composing and inventing.
+There are aesthetic and creative aspects of all subjects, but some make a particularly strong contribution, including art, music, dance, drama and the study of literature, because they call for personal, imaginative, and often practical, responses.
+This relates to A1, A2, A6, A7, A8 from the ISI Inspection Framework, as well as P3 within the Personal Development Framework. - Religious Education- providing human and social education and promoting spiritual, moral, social and cultural development.
+Programmes are developed to support tolerance and understanding and afforded to those with different religious beliefs and those without religious beliefs.
+This relates to A1, A2, A3, A6, A8 from the ISI Inspection Framework, as well as P3 within the Personal Development Framework. - Society and Citizenship- concerned with preparation for pupils to take their place in society and to become good citizens who respect British values, the rule of law, democracy, tolerance and respect.